top of page

 in April, 2018.

 Comments by local communities, the states, individuals, and other stakeholders provide a rare opportunity to improve the health of our river.
 The current relicensing process for these five hydropower facilities will dramatically affect the health of the river and watershed for generations to come.
 Anyone with thoughts or concerns can comment at any time and those comments become part of the official record for that project.
-You can see instructions below to formally submit comments to the Federal Energy Regulatory Commission (FERC), or sign up for our upcoming Hydropower Office Hours in April/May to connect with our staff and get your questions answered.
+You can see instructions below to formally submit comments to the Federal Energy Regulatory Commission (FERC), however the deadline for this has now passed on May 22nd, 2024.

 CRC River Stewards Kathy Urffer (VT), Kate Buckman (NH), and Nina Gordon-Kirsch (MA) are participating in all the formal proceedings related to this relicensing effort.
 They review reports, prepare CRC comments, and are working to engage the public in the process.
 They are glad to answer any of your questions or speak to your group about the relicensing.

 Both Great River Hydro and FirstLight submitted amended final license applications (AFLAs) in December 2020.
 And on February 22nd, 2024, FERC released a public notice indicating that the Turner’s FallsNorthfield MountainVernonBellows Falls, and Wilder hydroelectric project applications have been accepted and are ready for environmental analysis.
 Link on the project name to see their respective notice.
-This opened a 60-day comment period through April 22nd, which was then further extended to May 22nd (May 22nd is the current deadline!).
+This opened a 60-day comment period through April 22nd, which was then further extended to May 22nd.
 It also starts the Clean Water Act Section 401 water quality certification clock and gives the companies 60 days to file an application with the state to apply for a water quality certificate.

 A Public Trust Resource